roehampton/module-content/software-development-1/week-02/lecture/README.md

 # Lecture 2 -- Introduction to Programming

 In this week, we’ll explore
-1. What is Programming (Lecture videos/ Lab Exercises)
+1. What is Programming
-2. Programming Languages (Lecture videos/ Lab Exercises)
+2. Programming Languages
-3. Introduction to Python (Lecture videos/ Lab Exercises)
+3. Introduction to Python

 By the end of this week, you’ll have knowledge of programming concepts, programming skills and problem-solving abilities.
 Our goal is to make you think as a computer scientist so that when you are faced with a challenge, you’ll immediately think: